ChrisSchulze/portfolio/portfolio/works/dhb.md

 ### One more thing

 Exhibitions are most valuable if visitors can relate.
 That's why we try to personalize the web services as far as possible: from newsletter, to shop to "subjective" search terms (i.E. Are you the adventurous type?).
-In this respect museums can learn from e-commerce.
+In my opinion museums can learn a lot from e-commerce.

 ![](/upload/MSD_Design_1-1.jpg)